How to trade oil

 • It is possible to trade with smaller capital - of all the mentioned oil trading options, CFD contracts are among the most financially affordable.
 The minimum deposits here are around CZK 2,500 / EUR 100.

-• Leverage - Determines the ratio of the amount of capital you invest in a given trade to the funds provided to you by the broker.
+• Leverage - determines the ratio of the amount of capital you invest in a given trade to the funds provided to you by the broker.
 At Purple Trading, we offer 1:5 leverage for Brent crude oil trading (i.e. you can open a $ 500 trading position with $ 100) and 1:10 for WTI.
 This gives you a chance for higher profit when trading oil, but keep in mind that potential losses will also multiply.

 • The ability to speculate on the rise and fall of oil prices - with CFD contracts, you do not own physical barrels of oil, which means that not only you don’t need to be worried about falling prices, but you even have the opportunity to profit from it.
 Provided that you will estimate that the price will fall.